 The riparian buffer zones within existing oil palm plantation are demarcated with signages to prohibit the application of chemical fertilizer, chemical spraying and other dos and don’ts.
 No planting on steep slope areas and existing vegetation will be preserved and planted with more native species for erosion control.
 HBV areas also been identified with the placement of signages to avoid unauthorized encroachment and to preserve the ecology.

-Signage of prohibited activities (application of chemical) near river buffer zone as 1 Jan 2019
+Signage of prohibited activities such as chemical application within river buffer zone as 1 Jan 2019

 Among the efforts Glenealy Plantations is taking to reduce GHG and waste in its plantation and milling operations are reducing the application of inorganic fertilizers with the use of compost and reducing fossil fuel by substitution with biomass.